Updated: Jul 11

 Tassa Ouirgane school

 When I visited this school I found no one there, the school gate was closed.
 Then, I tried to use the back entry of the school to take pictures.
 The trees needed to be watered, but no water in the faucet at that time.
-I called Mr Ait Faraj to tell the young students of the douar to water them using the water of the outside streams for there are only few trees at this school.
-Today morning, I called again Ait Faraj for watering the trees, he assured that the boys will water them.
+I called Mr Ait Faraj to tell the young students of the douar to water them using the water of the outside streams for there are only a few trees at this school.
+Today morning, I called again Ait Faraj for watering the trees, and he assured me that the boys will water them.